lastonoga/sinuous-components/README.md

 ## Why?

-All reactive frameworks are really slow now days.
+There is no way to use reactive frameworks for websites because of bad performance (FID, TTI).
-We can't use them to make fast websites and partial-dynamic web apps.
-(Thats why even github use jquery-like libs)
+Thats why even github use jquery-like libs.

-I am fully tired of developing slow web apps.
-Build systems (like NuxtJS) have a lot of problems like backend-auth and cookie/session passing.

 ## What?

 This framework is in pre-alpha and was created to test partial hydration combined with jquery-like reactivity (thanks Sinuous).

-It uses Sinuous for reactivity and render, because it the fastest one.
-Sinuous is really tiny and too far from Vue+Nuxt, React+Next and etc.
+Sinuous is fast, but doesnt have modern features like loops, if statements, components and... **Partial hydration**.

+Partial hydration is hydration that works only with dynamic and statefull parts of application.
+It helps to use component and reactive paradigm for website development (not applications and SPA).

 ## How?